GeiserX/duplicacy-cli-cron/README.md

 The aim of this project is to have cron enabled in order to perform backups from multiple locations to multiple different storages, without the hassle of spinning up several docker containers.

-In order to approach a higher reliability, an entry per duplicacy location is created in the cronttab.
+In order to approach a higher reliability, a script is left in `/etc/periodic/daily` per duplicacy location is created.
 The locations have been selected as well in order to minimize RTO (Recovery Time Objective).

-The location examples are for UnRAID users, but they can be tailored to fit your needs
+The location examples are primarily meant for UnRAID users, but they can be tailored to fit your needs

 ## Set-up